ritikkumarjain/Deep-Learning/Breast Cancer Detection/Readme.md

 The project divided into two notebooks.(All done in kaggle notebook environment)

-1. One(Visualization.ipynb) involves data exploration
+1. One(Visualization.ipynb) involves data exploration.

-2. Second(Model Building.ipynb) involves making of prediction.Involves use of pretrained models
+2. Second(Model Building.ipynb) involves making of predictions.

+## Models/Architectures:

+ANN, Inceptionv3, ResNet151V2, MobileNetV2.
+Even With Overfitting the performances are  MobileNetV2>>ANN>>ResNet151V2>>InceptionV3.

+So making prediction on MobileNetV2 and accuracy came out to be 86%